laukikupadhye/PurchasePrediction-XGBoost/README.md

 # PurchasePrediction-XGBoost
-Implemented XGBoost model to achieve maximum accuracy
+Implemented XGBoost model to achieve maximum accuracy.
+<br>Find project report in repository for detailed explanation of algorithm.